 Explanations (both verbal and written) are vitally important for effective communication of mathematics.
-Sometimes in your teaching career, you will need to thoroughly explain a topic in writing (to send home to a student who is ill, to send home to explain to parents, or as a replacement for a textbook) at a more complete level than the quizzes.
-You will work in groups and submit two formal explanations for this course.
+Sometimes in your teaching career, you will need to thoroughly explain a topic in writing (to send home to a student who is ill, to send home to explain to parents, or as a replacement for a textbook).
+You will work in groups and submit five formal explanations for this course.
 I suggest that you start early and work through multiple drafts of the assignment before submitting it.
+Note that these assignments are due at 6 AM on MONDAY mornings, so please work far enough in advance to ask questions during office hours prior to the due date.
+If you want to complete these before the weekends, please communicate that goal when picking your group members.